 - 4.4.6 With the significant need for housing in Reading and surrounding areas, it is important that efficient use is made of the land that is available to boost the delivery of new homes.
 However, there are other considerations that need to be weighed against this, in particular the character of the surrounding areas and any other particular sensitivities.
 Each site has its own particular characteristics, and it is not appropriate to set down exact densities in this policy. - 4.4.7 Nevertheless, some guidance on appropriate densities in different areas can be helpful as an indication, and figure 4.5 therefore sets out some ranges within suburban, urban and town centre sites.
+For town centres, 100 dwellings per hectare is used as an indication, but, depending on the site, the appropriate density may be significantly greater than this, in view of the need to make best use of accessible sites set out in policy CC6.
 It is important to note that these will not be applied as hard-and-fast rules, and the particular characteristics of a site when judged against the criteria in the policy may well mean that a density outside these ranges is appropriate.
 This will particularly be the case where existing buildings are to be converted.